ngocjohn/vehicle-info-card/README.md

 Basic options can be configured in the GUI editor.
 This card also offers optional advanced features for enhanced customization.
 You can enable a slideshow to display images of your car, with the ability to swipe sideways to navigate between images.
 Additionally, you can display the car's position on a map along with the generated address.
 To use the map feature, you need to add a device tracker entity.
 For these options, you will need to use the code editor with YAML configuration.

+> [!TIP]
-**Tip:** For the best quality images of your vehicle, use the [Mercedes-Benz API service](https://developer.mercedes-benz.com/products/vehicle_images/docs#) to download them.
+> For the best quality images of your vehicle, use the [Mercedes-Benz API service](https://developer.mercedes-benz.com/products/vehicle_images/docs#) to download them.
 You can find the Python script for downloading images [here](https://gist.github.com/ngocjohn/b1c1f3730cc6f7079ae0d2b3bddd57ad).

 ### Options